Example policies and templates

 updateTags

-This means they can take all other actions in any other non-production environment.
-When you recreate this custom role, keep the By default, members can view all LaunchDarkly content box checked.
+This means you can take all other actions in any other non-production environment.

 Copy this role and make any modifications to it to suit your needs: